-What, if anything, happened?
-Who was involved?
-When did it happen?
-Where did it happen?
+- What, if anything, happened?

+- Who was involved?

+- When did it happen?

+- Where did it happen?

 Questions should be limited to clarifying basic information only, in order to help determine whether a referral should be made.
 It is important for employees not to ask children leading questions.
 The child may respond to these questions with additional detailed information.
 It is reasonable to allow the child to do so and come to a natural pause.
 Provided the employee hasn't sought the additional information, this is unlikely to undermine any future investigation; however, it is not the responsibility of employees in the School to investigate or prove suspected abuse.
-All verbal conversations should be promptly recorded in writing and the DSL should be alerted that a concern has been raised.